dominicsayers/isemail/readme.txt

 http://www.dominicsayers.com/isemail
 BSD License (http://www.opensource.org/licenses/bsd-license.php)

+// revision 2.2: Much tidying and debugging of tests led by Daniel Marschall

+2.2	2010-09-10	26 tests were marked as being invalid addresses but were
+			still marked as expecting a warning.
+Cannot be both invalid and a warning.
+Thanks to Daniel Marschall for finding this.

+			I've changed all the example.com tests to iana.org so that we are testing for a domain that does have an MX record.
+I've also change the .museum and .edu tests in a similar way.
+Where the test is still for a non- existent domain I've changed the expectation to Warning

 // revision 2.1: Revisited IPv6 address validation in the light of RFC 4291
 // version 2.0: Strict tests for validity, optional warnings for unlikely real-world addresses
 // revision 1.18: Standardised build and release process for this script